CSB5/OPERA-MS/README.md

 OPERA-MS is designed to work with deep short-read sequencing, but can work with lower coverage in term of long-read sequencing.
 In practice, short-read coverage >15x is recommended, in contrast OPERA-MS can use long-read coverage as low as 9x to boost the assembly contiguity.
-Base on this, we recommend at least 9Gb of short-read data and 3Gb of long-read data to assemble a bacterial genome at 1% relative abundance in the metagenome.
+Based on this, we recommend at least 9Gb of short-read data and 3Gb of long-read data to assemble a bacterial genome at 1% relative abundance in the metagenome.

 # Dependencies